-"Where there are two stories mutually destructive, before the onus is discharged, the court must be satisfied upon adequate grounds that the story of the litigant upon whom the onus rests is true and other false" - per Wessels J. S. in NEMGIA v Gary 1931 AD 187 at 199
+"Where there are two stories mutually destructive, before the onus is discharged, the court must be satisfied upon adequate grounds that the story of the litigant upon whom the onus rests is true and the other false" - per Wessels J. A. in NEMGIA v Ganv 1931 AD 187 at 199

-The court in this case is not satisfied that the version of Betty Groening is more probable that that of the Applicant.
+The court in this case is not satisfied that the version of Betty Groening is more probably true than that of the Applicant.

-[22] Where one party alleges that another committed conduct of a criminal nature, such as assault, such conduct will not be lightly inferred or assumed.
+[22] Moreover, where one party alleges that another committed conduct of a criminal nature, such as assault, such conduct will not be lightly inferred or assumed.

-".... the reasonable mind is not so easily convinced in such cases because in a civilized community there are moral and legal sanctions against immoral and criminal conduct and consequently probabilities against such conduct are stronger than they are against conduct which is not immoral or criminal."
+"...the reasonable mind is not so easily convinced in such cases because in a civilized community there are moral and legal sanctions against immoral and criminal conduct and consequently probabilities against such conduct are stronger than they are against conduct which is not immoral or criminal."